msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ### Control 2: Deletion-aware access controls

 Deletion-aware access controls prevent services from accessing or propagating data for customers whose data has been deleted.
-Ideally these are provided through shared tooling, rather than requiring each service to implement its own controls.
+A platform team should build these once for reuse, rather than each service implementing its own.

 The simplest implementation is a query layer that checks a central deletion registry before returning a record, so that data subject to deletion is blocked from processing.
 Where low latency is critical, services can instead embed a compressed local set of deleted identifiers, refreshed daily or weekly.
 This trades a few days of enforcement lag for near-zero query cost.